Suko/forecaster-enterprise/docs/NEXT_STEPS.md

 ### Phase 6: Advanced Features
 - [ ] Marketing Campaigns API
 - [ ] Locations API (full CRUD)
+  - [ ] **Location Deletion Validation**: Prevent deletion of locations that have dependencies
+    - **Source of Truth**: Check these tables before allowing deletion:
+      - `stock_levels.location_id` - Products with stock at that location
+      - `ts_demand_daily.location_id` - Sales history records for that location
+      - `inventory_metrics.location_id` - Computed inventory metrics for that location
+    - **Current Implementation**: `LocationService.delete_location()` only checks `is_synced` flag
+    - **Required Enhancement**: Add validation queries to check all three tables before deletion
+  - [ ] **Deletion Workflow**: When attempting to delete a location with dependencies:
+    - Return clear error message listing what prevents deletion (e.g., "Location has 5 products with stock, 120 sales history records")
+    - Option 1: Require reassignment of stock/products to another location before deletion
+    - Option 2: Provide bulk reassignment endpoint to move all dependencies to another location
+    - Option 3: Allow deletion with cascade (delete all related stock/metrics/history) - **NOT RECOMMENDED** for data integrity
 - [ ] Analytics & Reporting endpoints
 - [ ] Export/Import functionality